flaturtha/CharlieChan/_short-stories/frivolous-wife.md

 ### Wanted—A Girl Guide!
 {: .chaptertitle}

-It was past three when they returned to Priestly s house.
+It was past three when they returned to Priestly's house.

 “Well, Hawke,” said Inspector Denver sarcastically, “do you know who we’ve got to arrest yet?”